ScienceMeter: Tracking Scientific Knowledge Updates in Language Models

 \subsection{Evaluation of Scientific Knowledge}

-Now we want to evaluate a model’s scientific knowledge on the papers collected in Section~\ref{sec:data_source_and_data_construction}, specifically the scientific claims made in each paper.
+Now we want to evaluate a model’s scientific knowledge on the collected papers, specifically the scientific claims made in each paper.
 We propose two tasks, judgment and generation, and categorize the model’s knowledge of a claim as \textit{correct}, \textit{incorrect}, or \textit{unknown}, based on both the response’s \emph{factual accuracy} and the model’s \emph{confidence}.